 RECOGNITION

-The District recognizes the Federation as the sole and exclusive representative members of the bargaining unit enumerated in the certification of the Educational Employment Relations Board dated March 24, 1977, Case Number S-R-555, as amended, effective May 26, 1981.
+The District recognizes the Federation as the sole and exclusive representative of those members of the bargaining unit enumerated in the certification of the Educational Employment Relations Board dated March 24, 1977, Case Number S-R-555, as amended, effective May 26, 1981.
 Unit composition will consist of full-time temporary faculty, contract faculty and regular (tenured) faculty including full-time faculty on special assignment.
 The District also recognizes the Federation as the sole and exclusive representative pursuant to Public Employment Relations Board (PERB) Case No. S-R-931 of those members of the part-time faculty bargaining unit which includes those faculty who work sixty-seven percent (67%) or less of a full-time load during the school year as part-time academic faculty, including part-time faculty on special assignment, who occupy positions which, if held full-time, would be included in the bargaining unit enumerated in the certification of the Educational Employment Relations Board dated March 24, 1977, Case No. S-R-555, as amended effective May 26, 1981.

 The unit excludes management, supervisory, classified, police officer, and confidential employees, and all classes, groups, and individuals not expressly included, such as Training Institute instructors.

+The District and Federation agree that the composition of the bargaining unit will not change during the term of this Agreement, either through inclusions or exclusions, without the mutual agreement of both parties.

 Should the District establish a new Full-Time or Part-Time position or reclassify an existing position, the District will meet and negotiate whether the position is a bargaining unit position, such as but not limited to faculty coordinator, licensed clinical therapist, and learning disability specialist.
 If the District and Federation cannot agree, the matter will be referred to the Public Employment Relations Board.